 Plagiarism on assignments or cheating on tests will not be tolerated in the EAP program.
 Sanctions range from a deduction in grades to removal from the program.
 Academic dishonesty is considered a serious offence in Canadian universities.
 All allegations of academic dishonesty will be forwarded to the Director of International Activities for review and action if necessary.

-In order to advance from levels 1 to 4, students must attain 75% (B) or better and no less than 70% in each subject area.
+In order to advance from levels 1 through 3, students must have an overall average of 75% (B) or better and no less than 70% in each subject area.